bushstas/xstore/README.md

   // or
   has: ['user:name|status', 'dictionary:userStatuses'],

+  // you can also pass "*" that means all it shoul have all stores
+  has: '*',

   // component won't be rendered till it doesnt receive these props from the store
   shouldHave: 'user,dictionary',
   // or